Sat-DQBF/sharp2DQR/README.md

 # sharp2DQR

-This is an implementation of sharp2DQR which counts the number of Skolem functions of a given 2-DQBF.
+This is an implementation of sharp2DQR for counting the number of Skolem functions of a given 2-DQBF.

 The theoretical study of #2-DQBF that forms the basis of sharp2DQR is published in the paper: